BlueBrain/axon-synthesis/README.md

 A package to synthesize artificial axons.

-The main documentation, is available here: ?????????
-(TODO: Add proper link)
+The main documentation, is available here: https://AxonSynthesis.readthedocs.io

 ## Installation